wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Protestant Reformation - 1500

+> Sola scriptura - "by scripture alone".

 Leading up to the 15th century, Europe experienced many calamities such as floods, severe droughts, famine, and the Black Death which killed 1/3 of the European population.
 There were peasant revolts, witch hunts, and general unrest.
 Many thought people have strayed from God, many others were dissatisfied with the abuse and corruption of the Roman Church authorities.

 One of the most well known abuse by the church was the **sale of indulgences**; certificates that promised remission or reduction of time in purgatory on the way to heaven.
 Although Indulgences can also be obtained through other means such as acts of piety, making pilgrims, and performing certain good work, the monetary aspect of indulgence made it ripe for financial exploitation.
 Many dutiful Christians gave their life-savings to the church so that the punishment for their sins - or those of their relatives - can be reduced or forgiven.
 Sale of indulgences became a lucrative source of revenue for the Church, who used it to fund the construction of St. Peter's Basilica.

-In 1517, **Martin Luther**, dissatisfied with the Roman Catholic Church's abuse and corruption, composed and nailed the **Ninety-Five Theses** to the castle door in Wittenberg.
-Furthermore, he translated the Bible from Latin - an esoteric language only accessible by preachers and academics - to vernacular German.
+In 1517, **Martin Luther**, dissatisfied with the Roman Catholic Church's abuse and corruption, composed the **Ninety-Five Theses** and nailed it to the castle door in Wittenberg.
+Furthermore, he translated the Bible which is typically in Latin - an esoteric language only accessible by preachers and academics - to vernacular German.
+Furthermore, he translated the bible directly from Greek sources.
 God's words were henceforth to be interpreted by the people, rather a selected few.
 This was incredibly revolutionary and disruptive.
 Many were tried and tortured for heresy during this period.
 Eventually, Christianity was split into two: **Catholicism** with the Roman Pope serving as at the top, and **Protestantism** which emphasized faith and the Bible alone as the source of divine revelations.

 # The Renaissance - 1500

-> "Man looked for new foundations" - Hans Kohn
+> "Art is never finished, only abandoned" - Leonardo Da Vinci

 The Renaissance (French for "rebirth") was a period of significant cultural, artistic, and intellectual progress.
 Although there is considerable overlap with the late Middle Ages, most scholars place the start of the Renaissance around the 14th century in Italy.
 It would later spread to the rest of Europe, reaching its peak between 1490s and 1520s.
 The Renaissance marked the transition between the Middle Ages and Modernity.